Insulin treatment for type 1 diabetes

 What is insulin treatment?

 People with type 1 diabetes need daily injections of insulin to survive.
 Insulin treatment aims to get as close as possible to the natural insulin response of someone without diabetes.
-This can help people with type 1 diabetes keep a balance of the right amount of insulin to maintain balanced blood sugar levels, which is important to stay healthy and avoid damage to health later in life.
+This can help people with type 1 diabetes keep a balance of the right amount of insulin to maintain balanced blood glucose levels, which is important to stay healthy and avoid damage to health later in life.

 Types of insulin treatment

 Basal insulin treatment aims to match the constant, steady release of insulin in someone without diabetes.
-It keeps a low, consistent level of insulin in your blood over an extended time to keep your blood sugar levels steady throughout the entire day, including between meals and when you sleep.
+It keeps a low, consistent level of insulin in your blood over an extended time to keep your blood glucose levels steady throughout the entire day, including between meals and when you sleep.

 Ways to take insulin treatment